Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Introduction

-For marginally imbalanced binary classification problems, case-control subsampling (CC), which uniformly selects an equal number of samples from each class, has been widely used in practice, including epidemiology and social science studies \cite{mantel1959statistical}.
-As a result, equal number of examples from each class are subsampled, and hence the sampled data are marginally balanced.
-It is known that case-control subsampling is more efficient than uniform subsampling when we deal with marginally imbalanced datasets.
-However, since the accept-probability relies on the response variable in CC subsampling, the distribution of subsampled data is skewed by the sample selection process \cite{breslow1982design}.
-It follows that correction methods are necessary to be employed to adjust the selection bias \cite{anderson1972separate,king2001logistic}.
+For marginally imbalanced binary classification problems, case-control subsampling (CC), which uniformly selects an equal number of samples from each class, has been widely used in practice in epidemiology and social science studies \cite{mantel1959statistical}.
+Under this scheme, equal number of samples are subsampled from each class, and therefore the sampled data are marginally balanced.
+It is known that case-control subsampling is more efficient than uniform subsampling when the datasets are marginally imbalanced.
+However, since the acceptance probability relies on the response variable in CC subsampling, the distribution of subsampled data is skewed by the sample selection process \cite{breslow1982design}.
+It follows that correction methods are needed to adjust for the selection bias \cite{anderson1972separate,king2001logistic}.
 Another method to remove bias in CC subsampling is to weight each sampled data point by the inverse of its acceptance probability.
 This is known as the weighted case-control method, which has been shown to be consistent and unbiased \cite{horvitz1952generalization}, but may increase the variance of the resulting estimator \cite{scott1986fitting, scott1991fitting, scott2002robustness}.